AllenNeuralDynamics/segmentation-skeleton-metrics/README.md

 [![semantic-release: angular](https://img.shields.io/badge/semantic--release-angular-e10079?logo=semantic-release)](https://github.com/semantic-release/semantic-release)

 Python package for performing a skeleton-based evaluation of a predicted segmentation of neural arbors.
-This tool detects topological mistakes (i.e. splits and merges) in the predicted segmentation by comparing the ground truth skeleton to it.
+This tool detects topological mistakes (i.e. splits and merges) in a predicted segmentation by comparing a set of ground truth skeletons to it.
 Once this comparison is complete, several statistics (e.g. edge accuracy, split count, merge count) are computed and returned in a dictionary.

 ## Usage